MacPaw/cocoa-tools-cli/docs/Commands/ObfuscateSecretsCommand.md

 - Obfuscation parameters

 ### Secrets Import Configuration (Optional)
-When using secret import options, this YAML file defines which secrets to fetch from external sources, following the same format as ImportSecretsCommand.
+When using secret import options, this YAML file defines which secrets to fetch from external sources, following the same format as ExportSecretsCommand.

 ## Examples